couchbaselabs/node-ottoman/vuepress/guides/model.md

 const schema = new Schema({name: String, age: Number}) const User = model('User', schema);
 ```
-The first argument is the name of the collection your model is for.
-For the example above, the `model` User is for the **User** collection in the database.

 ::: warning
 The [model()](/classes/ottoman.html#model) function makes a copy of the schema.
 Make sure that you've added everything you want to the schema, including hooks, before calling model()!